egustavsson/runExomeDepth/README.md

 ```

 #### Explanation:
-- v /host/data1:/container/data1: Maps /host/data1 from your machine to /container/data1 in the container.
+- v `/host/data1:/container/data1`: Maps /host/data1 from your machine to /container/data1 in the container.
-- v /host/working_dir:/container/working_dir: Maps /host/working_dir on the host to /container/working_dir in the container.
+- v `/host/working_dir:/container/working_dir`: Maps /host/working_dir on the host to /container/working_dir in the container.
-- it: Runs the container interactively, allowing you to interact with the shell.
+- `it`: Runs the container interactively, allowing you to interact with the shell.
-- murphydaviducl/runexomedepth:latest: Specifies the Docker image.
+- `murphydaviducl/runexomedepth:latest`: Specifies the Docker image.
-- /bin/bash: Starts a Bash shell inside the container.
+- `/bin/bash`: Starts a Bash shell inside the container.

 #### Step 4: Activate the Conda Environment